 Garlic is a common household ingredient that some people use to relieve toothache..

-Allicin, which is the main compound in garlic, has a strong antibacterial effect that may help kill the bacteria which lead to cavities and tooth pain.
+Allicin, the main compound in garlic, has a strong antibacterial effect that may help kill the bacteria that lead to cavities and tooth pain.

 Simply chewing a clove of garlic and allowing it to sit near the tooth may help relieve pain.
 That said, the taste of raw garlic can be too strong for some people, so this may not be the right solution for everyone.